 to the extent that GDPR requirements referenced in this Agreement differ from requirements under Data Protection Laws in its own jurisdiction, it will comply with the requirements under its own legislation.

+TRANSACTION ENDORSER: ______________

+By signing below, the Transaction Endorser acknowledges and agrees that, when signed and accepted by the LFGN, this Agreement represents a binding contract between the Parties and commits the Transaction Endorser to these terms and obligations:

+Authorized Rep. of Transaction Endorser: Accepted: